 Sowing seeds collected from your own food garden can be fun and successful if you stick to a few basic rules.
-Taking control of the whole cycle from seed to crop and back to seed can be very satisfying and it saves money!
+Taking control of the whole cycle from seed to crop and back to seed is very satisfying and it saves money!
 This blog post shows how it can be done for a range of vegetables.

 Self-pollination is the process whereby pollen is transferred from the stamen of a flower to the pistil of the same or another flower on the same plant.